 And one final thing: I read this testimonial on Reboot With Joe.
 It almost sounds like magic how this guy went from on death’s door to feeling like a teenager.
 Read it!
 You’ll feel like a juice cleanse is the missing part of your healing process.

-That isn’t the only testimonial I’ve read about or heard straight from the source about the truly miraculous healing effects of juicing.
+And that isn’t the only testimonial I’ve read about or heard straight from the source about the truly miraculous healing effects of juicing.

 More Thoughts from Adrienne on Juicing